paigeshin/darius_mora-app_marketing/README.md

 # The ideal Long Description (Android)

+- Don't use the most important keywords in there!

+**Stucture**

+- Testimonials
+- List of Features & Benefits
+- Subscription Info
+- Benefits of Premium Product

 **The Power of Android's Long Description**

 Welcome back!
 Today, we focus on one of the most extensive metadata elements for your app on the Play Store: the long description.
 While often overlooked, this section has tremendous potential, both for search optimization and for communicating with potential users.